named-data/NFD/contrib/osx-launchd/README.md

 ### Configuring NFD's security

-Default sample NFD's configuration allows anybody to create faces, add nexthops to FIB, and set strategy choice for namespaces.
+NFD sample configuration allows anybody to create faces, add nexthops to FIB, and set strategy choice for namespaces.
 While such settings could be a good start, it is generally not a good idea to run NFD in this mode.

-While thorough discussion about security configuration of NFD is outside the scope of the current document, at least the following change should be done to nfd.conf in authorize
+While thorough discussion about security configuration of NFD is outside the scope of this document, at least the following change should be done to nfd.conf in authorize section:
-section:

     authorizations
     {